RubenFern/RubenFern/README.md

 ![](https://img.shields.io/badge/-ReactJS-61DAFB?style=for-the-badge&logo=React&logoColor=black)
 ![](https://img.shields.io/badge/-Redux-764ABC?style=for-the-badge&logo=Redux&logoColor=white)

-End of Cycle Project.
-Qualification: Honorable mention.
+End of Cycle Project - Honorable mention.

 This project is the front end part of the final project.
 It contains the user interfaces and is responsible for making requests to the API Rest to obtain and display the application data.